Papadopulos-Cooper Solution for Nonleaky Confined Aquifers

-A mathematical solution by Papadopulos and Cooper (1967) is useful for determining the hydraulic properties (transmissivity and storativity) of nonleaky confined aquifers.
-Analysis involves matching the solution to drawdown data collected during a pumping test.
-The Papadopulos and Cooper solution accounts for wellbore storage effects in a large-diameter (finite-diameter) pumping well.
+Analysis with the Papadopulos and Cooper method involves matching the solution to transient drawdown data collected during a pumping test.
+The Papadopulos and Cooper solution includes the effect of wellbore storage in a finite-diameter control well.

 Assumptions